Photo by Christian Buehner on Unsplash

-The UK Lesbian & Gay Immigration Group was created in 1993 as Stonewall Immigration Group by same sex couples and their lawyers to share information, lobby for change and inform and advise lesbians and gay men wanting to remain together in the UK on the basis of their relationship.
+The UK Lesbian & Gay Immigration Group was created in 1993 as the Stonewall Immigration Group by same sex couples and their lawyers to share information, lobby for change and support lesbians and gay men wanting to remain together in the UK on the basis of their relationships.

-From that time until now, the Immigration Group has held monthly meetings where couples facing immigration problems can come and seek advice and share experiences.
+It became clear that there was strength in working collectively and the couples formed the Stonewall Immigration Group, separate but loosely connected to the Stonewall Lobby Group.
+From that time until now, the Immigration Group has held monthly meetings where couples facing immigration problems can come share experiences and seek advice.

-As the Immigration Group began to function more and more effectively, the effect was that dozens, and eventually hundreds of individuals made applications for the foreign partner to be granted leave to remain in the United Kingdom.
-These applications came from extremely serious, motivated couples who were prepared to fight long and hard on a matter of principle.
+As the Immigration Group organised more effectively, more and more people made applications for a foreign partner to be granted leave to remain in the United Kingdom.

-The concerted effort over a period of years by individual couples prepared to dig in their heels and fight difficult legal battles, by their lawyers who endeavoured to use every available legal and political method to draw out and pursue their clients’ cases and by the strong political organisational support of the Immigration Group has achieved a number of changes.
+The effort and resilience of couples prepared to fight difficult legal battles, together with lawyers who used every available legal and political method to pursue their clients’ cases, plus the strong support of the Immigration Group, resulted in a number of significant successes.

 In early 1994 the Immigration Appeal Tribunal decided that the Home Secretary had improperly responded to two applications made on same sex relationships when he simply dismissed them as falling outside the Immigration Rules.
-The highest immigration court in the United Kingdom was prepared to recognise that a parallel could, and indeed should, be drawn between the way in which married partners and same sex partners were treated.
+The highest immigration court in the United Kingdom recognised that a parallel could, and indeed should, be drawn between the way in which married partners and same sex partners were treated.

-The Immigration Group monitored the approach taken by the Home Office and observed an apparent important change of policy in cases decided after April 1995.
-From that time, until May 1997 the group became aware of twenty cases where applications by the foreign same sex partner were successful.
-Once some cases began to be favourably considered, the immigration group had its foot in the door.
-While the Home Office continued to remain unprepared to articulate what exactly its current policy was, lawyers arguing in the courts were able to point to the existence of what appeared to be an emerging policy.
+The Immigration Group monitored the approach taken by the Home Office and observed an apparent change of policy in cases decided after April 1995.
+Between April 1995 and May 1997, the group became aware of twenty cases where applications by the foreign same sex partner were successful.
+Once some cases began to be favourably considered, the Immigration Group gained impetus.
+While the Home Office remained unprepared to articulate what its policy was, lawyers arguing in the courts could point to the existence of what appeared to be an emerging policy.

-In October 1997 the Unmarried Partners Concession was announced.
-A concession is something that is not written in the immigration rules but which immigration officials follow and implement nonetheless.
-The concession made it possible for same sex partners to make application for the foreign partner to remain in the United Kingdom if they had lived together for four years.
+In October 1997 the Unmarried Partners Concession was announced, which recognised same-sex relationships.
+It was the very first legal recognition of lesbian and gay couples in British law.
+A concession is not written in the immigration rules but is something which immigration officials follow and implement nonetheless.
+The concession made it possible for same sex partners to make an application for the foreign partner to remain in the United Kingdom if they had lived together for four years.

-In October 2000 the Unmarried Partners Concession became an Immigration Rule.
-This was an important development as an immigration Rule is a statutory instrument and of far more importance than a mere concession.
+In October 2000, the Unmarried Partners Concession became an Immigration Rule, an important development as a Rule is a statutory instrument and of far more importance than a concession.

 Finally, in November 2004 the Civil Partnership Bill was passed.
 Once this legislation came into use in December 2005, it ensured equal immigration rights for same sex couples.